priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-flax-seeds-idli-podi.markdown

 Gather all the ingredients and keep it ready.
 Heat a tsp of oil in a pan and add the chana dhal and urad dhal and roast the mixture.
-Then, remove it from the pan and let it cool down. **Tip: Donot roast it too much as it will burn out**
+Then, remove it from the pan and let it cool down. **Tip: Donot roast it too much as it will burn out**.